 - 1. In the Designer, select the Base Data > General > Databases category. - 2.
 In the List Editor, select the database. - 3.
 Select the Define connection string for database task. - 4.
 Enter the connection data for the database. - Server: Database server. - (Optional) Windows Authentication: Specifies whether the integrated Windows authentication is used.
 This type of authentication is not recommended.
-If you decide to use it anyway, ensure that your environment supports Windows authentication. - User: SQL Server Login name of the installation user. - Password: Password for the installation user. - Database: Select the database. - 5.
+If you decide to use it anyway, ensure that your environment supports Windows authentication. - User: The user's SQL Server login name. - Password: Password for the user's SQL Server login. - Database: Select the database. - 5.
 Click OK. - 6.
 Select the Database > Save to database and click Save.